Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

   </tr>
 </table>

-The Oracle of Darkness then respawns (everyone should swap over to target her) and the two bosses begin their first mechanic (make sure the ST has aggro on the Oracle of Darkness).
+The Oracle of Darkness then respawns (everyone should swap over to target her), and should be taken by the ST.

+They will shortly begin their first joint mechanic.

 ## Darklit Dragonsong - Vertical spreads

+Both bosses will cast *Darklit Dragonsong*.

+- The Usurper of Frost will deal raidwide damage.
+- The Oracle of Darkness will apply tethers and *Dark Water III* debuffs on the party.

 <table>
   <tr>